mohammadr7204/nyc-rental-platform/DEVELOPMENT_PROGRESS.md

 - ✅ **Navigation Integration**: FARE Act page properly linked from navbar and homepage
 - ✅ **Legal Compliance Badges**: Visual indicators and certifications of platform FARE Act compliance

+### 📚 User Education & Onboarding

+#### **How It Works Page Implementation**
+- ✅ **Comprehensive Workflow Documentation**: Detailed step-by-step processes for both tenants and landlords
+- ✅ **Tabbed Interface Design**: Clean, organized presentation with separate sections for each user type
+- ✅ **Tenant Journey Mapping**: 4-step process from search to move-in with detailed feature explanations
+- ✅ **Landlord Workflow Guide**: 4-step process from listing to optimization with comprehensive feature overview
+- ✅ **Visual Step Indicators**: Clear visual progression with icons and step numbers for easy understanding
+- ✅ **Feature Benefit Highlighting**: Specific benefits and value propositions for each user type
+- ✅ **Platform Features Showcase**: Comprehensive overview of all platform capabilities and tools
+- ✅ **Success Metrics Display**: Platform statistics and user satisfaction data to build trust
+- ✅ **Multi-CTA Integration**: Strategic placement of registration and action buttons throughout the page
+- ✅ **Mobile Responsive Design**: Fully optimized for mobile viewing with touch-friendly interactions
+- ✅ **Interactive Elements**: Engaging visual elements and hover effects for better user experience
+- ✅ **Cross-linking Integration**: Proper navigation integration with other platform pages

 ### 🔧 Production Operations & Monitoring

 #### **System Monitoring & Alerting**